• Recipes Index

 • The recipe calls for both vanilla and almond extract.
 I highly recommend using both.
 If you don’t have almond extract, you can substitute it for more vanilla and still get a delicious result.

 • Do not frost this cake.
-Like stated above, the slight crust is an important texture of the cake.
+As stated above, the slight crust is an important texture of the cake.
 A light dusting of powdered sugar is all you need for this Cranberry Christmas Cake.

 A whole Cranberry Christmas Cake in a 9x13 baking dish.Pinterest picture of Cranberry Christmas Cake with text of the title at the top of the picture.